Iwakura Mission: United Kingdom

+Continental Europe, and return voyage to Japan

-France, Belgium, the Netherlands, Germany, Denmark, Sweden, Austria, Italy, and Switzerland were all visited by the mission during the first half of 1873.
+France, Belgium, the Netherlands, Prussia, Denmark, Sweden, Austria, Italy, and Switzerland were all visited by the mission during the first half of 1873.
 On the return journey, Egypt, Aden, Ceylon, Singapore, Saigon, Hong Kong, and Shanghai were also stopping points en route, although visits in these locations were much shorter.
 The mission eventually reached Yokohama on 13 September 1873, almost two years after first setting out.

 Purpose and results

 Of the initial goals of the mission the aim of revision of the unequal treaties was not achieved, prolonging the mission by almost four months, but also impressing the importance of the second goal on its members.
 The attempts to negotiate new treaties under better conditions with the foreign governments led to criticism of the mission that members were attempting to go beyond the mandate set by the Japanese government.
 Members of the mission were nonetheless favorably impressed by industrial modernization seen in America and Europe and the experience of the tour provided them a strong impetus to lead similar modernization initiatives on their return.